CodeLikeASir/MRS/readme.txt

+Before you can start using the Reddit scrapper, you have to enter your Reddit API credentials in the config.txt.
+For more information follow this guide: https://github.com/JosephLai241/URS/blob/master/docs/How%20to%20Get%20PRAW%20Credentials.md

 To use the Reddit scrapper, open a terminal, go to the files location and insert python MRS.py --help for more information.